Mishio595/disml/README.md

-# Dis.ml - An OCaml wrapper for the Discord API
+# Dis.ml - An OCaml library for interfacing with the Discord API

 This is a library for creating bots on [Discord](https://discordapp.com/).
 Dis.ml uses JaneStreet's Async and Core libs and I highly recommend having a solid understanding of both of these before using this library.

-Docs can be found [here](https://mishio595.gitlab.io/disml).
+Docs can be found [here](https://mishio595.gitlab.io/disml) or generated using odoc and dune with `dune build @doc`

+---
 ## State of the project
-Latest changes are on master

 #### What is implemented?
 * The full Discord REST API (Exposed through `Disml.Http` with abstractions on various models)
 * Complete gateway support (sans voice)